snehabedadhala/GDPTeam01/Git Hub Commits Update Template.md

 updating few columns to increase the length of the datatype

 Working on field validations in the  driver ride Registration page like price and seats fields.

+The field validations for all the fields in both rider and driver has been done